richardyu-ms/SAI/doc/sai-ptf/warmboot.md

 Test structure in the chart above, components are:
 * PTF container - run test cases, and use an RPC client to invoke the SAI interfaces on DUT
 * SAI Server container - run inside DUT/switch, which exposes the SAI SDK APIs from the libsai
-* SAI-Qualify - Test controller, which is used to deploy and control the test running, meanwhile, manipulate the DUT on warm reboot.
+* SAI-Qualify - Test controller, which is used to deploy and control the test running
+  * Warmboot-Watcher: 负责和ptf和通信和saiserver的热启动

 *For how to start a saiserver container please check the doc at [PTF-SAIv2 testing guide](https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/sai_quality/PTF-SAIv2TestingGuide.md) and